 Students will be notified of emergencies like tornadoes or fire by campus-wide alarm sirens.
 Other emergencies affecting students may be communicated through the Emergency Notification System (ENS), campus television monitors, or through communication from College administration, faculty, staff, or Residence Life personnel.

 Details for various campus emergency procedures can be found in this guide: Marshalltown Campus Emergency Guide.
 Printed copies of the Campus Emergency Guide can be found in all classrooms and offices.

 Reporting a Crime

-All students and staff should report any incidence of crime to the MCC Dean of Student Affairs.
+All students and staff should report any incidence of crime to the MCC Dean of Students & Learning Services.
 To report an emergency-related crime, dial 911.
-To report a non-emergency crime, contact the Marshalltown Police Department at (641) 10754-5725 and the MCC Dean of Student Affairs.
+To report a non-emergency crime, contact the Marshalltown Police Department at (641) 754-5725 and the MCC Dean of Students & Learning Services.

 MCC’s Emergency Notification System

 The ability to communicate quickly and effectively in any situation is essential in providing the best possible opportunity to ensure the safety and security of Marshalltown Community College students and staff.
 MCC’s Emergency Notification System (ENS) alerts our students, faculty, and staff (via email or mobile phone text message) in the event of a weather or critical incident emergency.
 The email and cell phone information you provide at the time of enrollment will be used in the event of an emergency that impacts the health and safety of the College community or closures of facilities.
 All students are automatically enrolled in the ENS; click here to change your notifications and/or learn more.
 Faculty and staff must sign up for and manage their emergency notifications from the College via the link below.